willijar/pyAutoMark/docsrc/source/schema.rst

     :course: Column to read specifying which course student is on (if different from default) - default: '(?i)Child Course ID'
     :github-username: Column to read for the students username on github - default: '(?i)Github Username'
     :submission-date: Column name to use to record submission dates - default: 'Submission Date'
+    :extension: Column name to use for student extensions - default: 'Extension'
 :mark-column:
     :studentid: Column name in marking csv file with student id - default: '#Cand Key'
     :mark: Column name in marking csv file for mark - default: 'Mark'